 Our daughter turned two weeks yesterday.

-For two weeks, I woke up at 6, having woken up at least twice during the night, to begin a daily grind – prepare breakfast, move dry dishes to the cabinets, wash everything in the kitchen sink, tidy the place, help wife feed baby, prepare lunch, run around trying to find something, move things, prepare dinner, wash one thing or another through the day, prepare to go to bed, make a few more runs, move more things.
+For two weeks, I woke up at 6, having woken up at least twice during the night, to begin a daily grind – prepare breakfast, store dry dishes, wash everything in the sink, tidy the place, help wife feed baby, prepare lunch, run around trying to find something, move things, prepare dinner, wash one thing or another through the day, prepare to go to bed, make a few more runs, move more things.